||Keep Nebraska Beautiful Award Winners|

 Surprising as it may be to learn, food is the #1 category of Municipal Solid Waste entering our landfills each year, and yet 1 in 7 Americans experiences food insecurity.
 In the new ReFresh newsletter, we hope to start a conversation that will address all aspects of this vital issue, from societal impact to what we as individuals can do to reduce it.
 Please contact us if you'd like to receive this quarterly newsletter in the future.
-Download the Second Edition of the ReFresh newsletter here.
+Download the Summer 2018 Third Edition, of the ReFresh newsletter here.
+We also invite you to read the first two editions of the Food Waste newsletter if you have not done so yet.
+Download the ReFresh Second edition newsletter here.
 Download the ReFresh First Edition newsletter here.

 |2018 Great American Cleanup|

-The 2018 Great American Cleanup marks its 20th year and is the country's largest community improvement program that kicks off in more than 20,000+ communities each spring.
+Thanks to the thousands of volunteers from many communities throughout the state who participated in this year's Great American Cleanup.
 This national program sponsored by Keep America Beautiful engages more than 5 million volunteers and participants who take action in their communities every year to create positive change and lasting impact.

 |Check out the Keep Nebraska Beautiful Facebook Page.
 Click here.